 Blackmore Vale Foot Care provides a professional, friendly and confidential foot care service in clients homes.
 Fully qualified and insured, all common foot problems are treated, for example, corns, calluses, ingrown nails etc.; a nail cutting service is also available.
 If necessary and with clients’ consent, referrals are made to chiropodists and podiatrists when clinic treatment is required or when a biomechanical assessment may be beneficial.
 Liaison with GPs and community nurses are also made should the need arise and, again, with clients’ consent.

-Based in Marnhull, but now covering most of North Dorset and neighbouring Wincanton, the service was established in 2005 by Gillian Walsham who found that home visits were much appreciated by clients as they saved the hassle associated with making a trip to town.
-Due to increased demand, Gillian has been joined by her sisters Rosemary Prince and Caroline Fryer.
-All three have professional indemnity insurance and current DBS clearance (police checked) to work in peoples homes.
+Based in Marnhull, but now covering most of North Dorset and neighbouring areas, the service was established in 2005 by Gillian Walsham who found that home visits were much appreciated by clients as they saved the hassle associated with making a trip to town.
+Due to increased demand, Gillian was joined by her sisters Rosemary Prince and Caroline Fryer.
+In 2018, Anna Rhys joined the team too.
+All four have professional indemnity insurance and current DBS clearance (police checked) to work in peoples homes.
 Many clients book regular appointments of between six and eight weeks but some request a visit on an ‘as and when needed’ basis.
-As well as visits to clients homes, Rosemary and Caroline visit four local residential /nursing homes regularly to care for residents and sometimes treat patients in local hospitals at the request of staff or relatives.
+As well as visits to clients homes, we visit local residential/nursing homes and hospitals at the request of clients, staff or relatives.